johnmatson/fpga-channel-strip/README.md

-# fpga-channel-strip
+# FPGA Channel Strip
-A real-time FPGA audio processing channel strip, implemented in SystemVerilog.
+**A real-time FPGA audio processing channel strip, implemented using SystemVerilog on the DE0-Nano-SoC.**